chinpeerapat/linebot-openai-agent/README.md

 ### Text Processing

-Send any text message to the LINE bot, and it will use the OpenAI Agent to generate a response in the same language as your query (Thai or English).
+Send any text message to the LINE bot, and it will use the OpenAI Responses API to generate a response in the same language as your query (Thai or English).
+The bot can search the web for up-to-date information when needed.

 ### Image Analysis

-Send an image to the bot, and it will provide a detailed scientific analysis in the same language as your previous conversation.
+Send an image to the bot, and it will provide a detailed analysis in the same language as your previous conversation.
+Image analysis detail level can be configured via environment variables.

 ### PDF Document Processing